Notion vs Google Sheets for Email Management: Which Should You Use?

 When Google Sheets Is the Better Choice

-You already use Google Sheets for CRM, inventory, or reporting.
-Adding email data to another sheet lets you cross-reference using formulas.
+You integrate with other spreadsheet tools.
+If you already use Sheets for CRM, inventory, or reporting, adding email data there lets you cross-reference with VLOOKUP and QUERY.

 The Hybrid Approach: Using Both